Community Access and Parking Program - Ballard

 SDOT has finalized parking changes coming to Ballard in spring 2015.
 In September, we sent out a mailer detailing proposed changes to over 5,000 businesses and residents in Ballard.

 At meetings, drop-in sessions, and online, we received hundreds of comments on the proposal.
 We used these comments to refine the final plan.
-The final plan is shown below and was distributed with a mailer to local businesses and residents.
+The final plan is shown below and was distributed in January 2015 with a mailer to local businesses and residents.

 In areas with 2 hour time limits, visitors can purchase up to 3 hours of parking beginning at 5 PM.